 Meg was taught to sculpt by artist and puppet-maker Guy Richardson in the 1970s when she was his unofficial apprentice.
 Guy sadly died in 2020 at the age of 89 and is much missed.
 An obituary she wrote for him can be found here:

-She worked with clay and latex, papier-mache and wood, textiles, junk, and a great variety of other materials.
+Meg has worked with clay and latex, papier-mache and wood, textiles, junk, and a great variety of other materials.
 After years of making puppets for her own shows as Nutmeg Puppet Company, and running puppet workshops, she has been concentrating since 2015 on making work for sculpture trails.